What is Flat Fee in Real Estate?

 “Commission rates or fees members charge for services… are solely the choice of those providing the services.”

-This guarantees your right to choose flat fee, low commission, or any alternative model, and ensures your listing will be accepted regardless of the commission offered.
+This policy protects your ability to choose flat fee or alternative models, and ensures your listing will be accepted regardless of the commission offered.

 ✅ The flat fee model is not only legitimate, it is protected by national policy.